Supportive care is all the care given to improve the quality of life for people with breast cancer (or any serious health condition).

 Supportive care begins at diagnosis and continues throughout treatment and beyond.
-It is a vital part of care for people with early, locally advanced or metastatic breast cancer.
-Learn more pain management and additional care for people with metastatic breast cancer.
+It's a vital part of care for people with all stages of breast cancer.

-Here, we discuss supportive care for people with early or locally advanced breast cancer.
+This page has information on supportive care for people with early or locally advanced breast cancer.

 Learn more about:

 Social support is the emotional support, practical help and other benefits you get from your family, friends and other loved ones.

 Social support can improve your emotional health.
-Breast cancer survivors who have a lot of social support tend to cope better than survivors with little support [170-172].
+Breast cancer survivors who have a lot of social support tend to cope better than survivors with little support [219-220].

 Learn more about social support and support groups.

 As with any major illness, breast cancer affects spouses and partners, family members and other loved ones.
 They may feel many of the same emotions as the person diagnosed: shock, sadness, fear, anger and denial.

 Although they can be strong sources of support throughout diagnosis, treatment and recovery, loved ones (especially spouses, partners and children) may also need social support.

 Learn more about social support for family, friends and other loved ones.